4lgar/superoptimizer_LLVM/README.md

 An example is by Sands (2011) making a Super-Optimizer for LLVM IR who found many optimizations that were missing in LLVM. (a lot of very simple optimizations).

-An other example is the Souper project by Google.
+An other example is the Souper project.
 Souper tried to address both goals.
 A lot of work has been done searching for optimizations will building LLVM itself with LLVM Super-Optimized by Souper.

 So what Souper does is :